sat-wik/Lectura/README.md

-# QuizForge
+# Lectura

-QuizForge is a webapp that simplifies online learning, generates unlimited testing resources, and encourages better studying habits
+Lectura is a webapp that simplifies online learning, generates unlimited testing resources, and encourages better studying habits